conan-io/docs/tutorial/consuming_packages/intro_to_versioning.rst

 ---------

-The usage of version ranges, and the possibility of creating new revisions of a given package without bumping the version allows to do automatic faster and more convenient updates, without need to edit recipes.
+The usage of version ranges, and the possibility of creating new revisions of a given package without bumping the version allows to do fast, automatic and convenient updates, without the need to edit recipes.

 But in some occasions, there is also a need to provide an immutable and reproducible set of dependencies.
 This process is known as "locking", and the mechanism to allow it is "lockfile" files.
 A lockfile is a file that contains a fixed list of dependencies,